 - How to identify media bias within news sites and in stories.

 - How to reverse search for memes and images that may have been altered or misrepresented.

 The students will examine headlines, news stories, photos, memes, social posts and decide if they are real or fake.
-They will develop their computer skills to track down sources, evaluate websites and corroborate information with other sources.
-Through games like “Solid vs Sketchy,” they will decide is this a source they trust.
+They will develop their digital skills to track down sources, evaluate websites and corroborate information with other sources.

 Students will learn how social media affected the 2016 election and what social media companies and the government are planning for the 2020 election.

 By the end of the workshop, students will be much more cognizant of the news and social media messages in their lives and will have critical thinking and digital skills to properly evaluate them.